almenal/metabolomics_gsea/README.md

-# Evaluating Gene Set Analysis methods on metabolomics data
-## GSEA and Globaltest
+# Evaluating Gene Set Analysis methods on metabolomics data: GSEA and Globaltest

----

 This repository contains scripts and ulitity functions to perform an evaluation of GSEA and Globaltest for metabolomics data.